samjulien/blog/_posts/2018-07-03-vue-js-and-lambda-developing-production-ready-apps-part-2.markdown

 Not hard, right?

-> Just make sure you replace `8qi5y1ils2.execute-api.us-east-1.amazonaws.com` in the URL with the endpoint created by Claudia.js for you (you can find this info in the `url` property of the `api` object returned after invoking `claudia create`).
+> Just make sure you replace `8qi5y1ils2.execute-api.us-east-1.amazonaws.com` in the URL with the endpoint created by Claudia.js (you can find this info in the `url` property of the `api` object returned after invoking `claudia create`).

 ## Preparing your Vue.js App to AWS S3